 Frozen Banana: The fruit used in this recipe is just a half of a frozen banana.
-I highly recommend freezing the banana instead of using a raw banana.
+I recommend freezing the banana instead of using a raw banana.
 Frozen bananas give the smoothie a creamy, ice cream-like texture, but a raw banana will not have the same effect.
-I like peeling the banana, slicing it in half, and then storing the halved bananas in a Stasher Bag in the freezer.
+I like peeling the banana, slicing it in half, and then storing the halved bananas in a stasher bag in the freezer.

-Frozen Riced Cauliflower: Frozen cauliflower may sound like a strange ingredient to add to smoothies.
-I was skeptical at first, but now it’s my favorite smoothie add!
-I love it because it adds bulk to the smoothie and gives it a creamy texture, but adds no additional flavor.
+Frozen Riced Cauliflower: Frozen cauliflower may sound like a strange ingredient to add to smoothies and I was skeptical at first, but now it’s my favorite smoothie addition.
+It makes the smoothie thick and creamy, without adding additional flavor.

 Almond Milk: This recipe contains one cup of unsweetened, unflavored almond milk.
 If you add one cup, the smoothie will have the consistency of a smoothie bowl, which you eat with a spoon.
 If you want to make a thinner smoothie that you can drink with a straw, add additional almond milk.

-Peanut Butter: This recipe of course contains peanut butter.
-However, not all peanut butter is created the same!
-I like to use an all natural peanut butter made without added sugars or oils.
+Peanut Butter: This recipe, of course, contains peanut butter.
+Look for an all natural peanut butter made without added sugars or oils.

 Cacao Powder: The smoothie gets its chocolate flavor from the cacao powder.
 If you want, you can substitute one scoop of chocolate protein powder to bump up the protein content of this smoothie.